twmills/precious_cargo/README.md

 ### What is it?

 PreciousCargo encapsulates a specific best practice when encrypting large (or small) amounts of data, normally to transmit over the wire via a web service.
+The strategy is not really complex, but it wasn't readily apparent when I was looking for a solution.
+Therefore I wrote this gem to make it convenient to not only apply this strategy, but to also make this best practice more easily discovered (hopefully).

 ### The Problem Case